 Back exercises are the opposite and require a lot of pulling movements, bringing something towards your body.
-This can either be a weight, like a rowing movement, or it can be your body doing the moving, like in a chin up or inverted row.
+The weight can move, like a rowing movement, or you can move, like in a chin up or inverted row.
 Just like the triceps help to push, the biceps help to pull.
-As they are both active for a lot of the same movements, it makes sense to train your back and your biceps in the same workout, and your chest and triceps in another workout.
+As they are both active for a lot of the same movements, it makes sense to train your back and your biceps in the same workout.
+For the same reason your chest and triceps can be grouped into another workout.

 So that’s a bodybuilding split, and that’s one way to break up your training into four sessions a week.
 Next I’m going to show you another popular routine, called Push/Pull/Legs (aka PPL routine).